caalberts/hdb-flats/README.md

 The source data.gov.sg dataset consists of 3 separate tables which have to be retrieved with 3 separate API calls.
 The 3 tables are then joined together to get a 300,000 rows table from which we have collect summary statistics like min, max, median, mean for each month, town and flat-type.

-To construct the heatmap, we also need to convert addresses to latitude and longitude thus have to make separate API calls to Google map.
+To construct the heatmap, we also need to convert addresses to latitude and longitude thus have to make separate API calls to Google Maps.
 All these cannot be done live without severely affecting usability.

 Our solution: add a pre-computation layer to our backend.
-Data is fetched weekly from data.gov.sg, processed in the background, then stored in our MongoDB.
-This is done through a scheduled IronWorker.
+Data is fetched weekly from data.gov.sg, processed in the background, then stored in **MongoDB**.
+This is done through a scheduled **IronWorker**.
 Our server only access the pre-computed data in MongoDB thus significantly reduces latency.

 ### Browser-side caching
 Even with pre-computation, because MongoDB stores data in a distributed cluster, retrieving data still adds one or two seconds latency.
 This is not ideal if user wants to quickly switch between different views (eg. Bedok > Tampines > Bedok).

-In this case, our solution is to implement browser-side caching using PouchDB.
+In this case, our solution is to implement browser-side caching using **PouchDB**.
 Every time user toggles a new view (eg. Bedok to Tampines), browser will search for a local cache of the data corresponding to that view.
-If not found, an API call will be made to the Express server.
+If not found, an API call will be made to the **Express server**.

 One more case is if data exists but not the most up to date (remember pre-computed database is updated every once a week).
 When encountered, browser will first serve the outdated local data while asynchronously fetching the new data (from server) then update the view in place so user will perceive the data loading.

 Finally, if browser is fetching data from server and user toggle to another view (eg. 2015-06 > 2015-07 > 2015-08 > 2015-09), browser will only render the last called data (2015-09) skipping through the in-between views (2015-07 & 2015-08).
 Though not rendered, data fetched of the in-between views are nevertheless entered into the local cache to be called out in future.

 ### 3rd-party APIs
-We relied on 3rd party APIs like Plotly library and Google Maps for data visualization.
+We relied on 3rd party APIs like **Plotly graphing library** and **Google Maps** for data visualization.
 Reason is so we do not need to concern ourselves too much with the nitty-gritty aspects of data plotting and user interactions.
 Basic interaction like pan and zoom are handled automatically by the 3rd party APIs and we only need to focus on building high level features such as click events specific tp data point (eg. when user click on a data point in the time-series, we will retrieve all the transactions associated with that data point).

 ### Responsive layouts
 We also incorporated responsive layout design such as: